1. Help Center

 This update converted the complex equation into a reference chart for the first time, and that was the birth of what most people think of when they see the LSI formula.
 This chart with multiplier factors was necessary to make this concept usable for most people.

 That said, the reference charts have been updated and modified several times since 1965.
-Among these updates, the formula was adapted to swimming pools to include variables like cyanuric acid.
+Among these updates, the formula was adapted to swimming pools to include variables like cyanuric acid (CYA).
 To make a long story short, the evolution of the reference charts used today involved these studies, including the two already mentioned.

 • Larson, T. E., Buswell, A. M., Ludwig, H. F., & Langelier, W. F. (1942).
 Calcium Carbonate Saturation Index and Alkalinity Interpretations [with Discussion].
 Journal (American Water Works Association).
 34(11), 1667–1684. http://www.jstor.org/stable/41233315